ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. figure:: ../../../images/MissionList_ConditionDelay.png
    :target: ../_images/MissionList_ConditionDelay.png

-   Mission Planner Settingsfor CONDITION_DELAY command
+   Mission Planner Settings for CONDITION_DELAY command

 In the example above, Command #4 (``DO_SET_ROI``) is delayed so that it starts 5 seconds after the vehicle has passed Waypoint #2.